shpml/fundamentals/09_chapter/04_exercise.md

 * If `x` is evenly divisible by both 3 and 5 (for example, 0 or 15), set `result` to "fizzbuzz".
 * If `x` is not evenly divisible by either 3 or 5 (for example, 7), set `result` to `x`.

 > Don't remember how to determine if something divides evenly?
-Look back at Chapter 3 (Expressions) and take a look at the modulus (`%`) operator.
+Look back at Unit 3 (Expressions) and review the modulus (`%`) operator.

-To test your code, set a value for `x` in the editor and click 'Run'.
+To test your code, set a value for `x` in the editor and click "Run."
 Did you get the `result` you expected?
-Try out a bunch of different values for `x`, just to be sure.
+Try out several different values for `x`, just to be sure.

 > *Stuck?
 Check out the [solutions](https://github.com/generalassembly-studio/fundamentals/blob/master/exercise-solutions.md) to see what you can do.*